Food insecurity and hunger in the United States

 Food insecurity and hunger in the United States of America affects millions of Americans, including some who are middle class, or who are in households where all adults are in work.
-The United States produces far more food than it needs for domestic consumption—hunger within the U.S. is caused by some Americans having insufficient money to buy food for themselves or their families.
+The United States produces far more food than it needs for domestic consumption; however, hunger within the U.S. is primarily caused by some Americans having insufficient money to buy food for themselves or their families.
 Additional causes of hunger and food insecurity include neighborhood deprivation and agricultural policy.
 Hunger is addressed by a mix of public and private food aid provision.
 Public interventions include changes to agricultural policy, the construction of supermarkets in underserved neighborhoods, investment in transportation infrastructure, and the development of community gardens.
-Private aid is provided by food pantries, soup kitchens, food banks, and food rescue organizations.
+Private aid can be provided through examples such as food pantries, soup kitchens, food banks, and food rescue organizations.

 Reliance on food banks has led to a rise in obesity and diabetes within the food insecure community.
 Many foods in food banks are highly processed and low in nutritional value leading to further health effects.
 One study showed 33% of American households visiting food pantries had diabetes.
 Food insecure individuals living in low-income communities experience higher rates of chronic disease, leading to healthcare costs and more financial hardships.

 Historically, the U.S. was a world leader in reducing hunger both domestically and internationally.
 In the latter half of the twentieth century, other advanced economies in Europe and Asia began to overtake the U.S. in terms of reducing hunger among their own populations.
 In 2011, a report presented in the New York Times found that among 20 economies recognized as advanced by the International Monetary Fund and for which comparative rankings for food security were available, the U.S. was joint worst.
 Nonetheless, in March 2013, the Global Food Security Index ranked the U.S. number one for food affordability and overall food security.
 The Human Rights Measurement Initiative finds that the US is achieving 87.6% of what should be possible at their income level for fulfilling the right to food.

-In 2023, about 13.5 percent of American households were food insecure.
+In 2024, 13.7 percent of U.S. households, about 18.3 million, were food insecure at some point during the year.
+Another 5.4 percent, about 7.2 million households, experienced very low food security.
+Neither prevalence estimate was statistically different from 2023.
 Surveys have consistently found much higher levels of food insecurity for students, with a 2019 study finding that over 40% of US undergraduate students experienced food insecurity.
 Indicators suggested the prevalence of food insecurity for US households approximately doubled during the COVID-19 pandemic, with an especially sharp rise for households with young children.